Total Pupil Premium Allocation

 - Planning and delivery of a suitable curriculum which is based on what children are currently able to do and what their potential learning could be

-John Hattie in his visible learning research identifies six elements of successful assessment for learning which demonstrate maximum gains for pupils.
+John Hattie in his visible learning research identifies five elements of successful assessment for learning which demonstrate maximum gains for pupils.
 These include

 - Use of clear success criteria understood by learners